-- No Code Knowledge Needed: Page builder users can create interesting and contemporary looking pages without using code.
+- No Code Knowledge Needed: Users can create interesting and contemporary looking pages without using code.

 - Drag and Drop Technology: Finished your page and don’t like your layout?
 No problem!
-Users can easily drag and drop elements to edit the page.
+Easily drag and drop elements to edit the page.

-- Apply Motions and Movements: Some page builders enable users to add cool eye catching behaviors, motions or movements to elements on a page.
-Still, use animations sparingly.
+- Apply Animations: Some page builders enable users to add cool eye catching animations to elements on a page.
+Use sparingly.

-- Can Replace Other Plugins: Most page builder plugins include multiple features, enabling users eliminate the overall number of plugins on their sites.
+- Can Replace Other Plugins: Most page builder plugins include multiple features, enabling users eliminate the number of plugins on their sites.
+Watch out for bloat!

 - Responsive Design: Nowadays, most page builder plugins claim to be responsive but be very careful with this.
-Read their docs carefully to insure correct usage.
+Easier said than done.

-- Learning and becoming proficient with a leading page builder plugin is quite rewarding and can open the door to simple freelance projects to earn a few extra bucks.
+- Learning and becoming proficient with any page builder plugin is quite rewarding and can open the door to simple freelance projects to earn extra income.

 Page Builder Disdvantages

-- Motions and Movements Tricky: It’s time consuming to experiment with the different features and understand the various effects.
-It takes time!
+- Animations Tricky: Takes time to experiment with the different effects.

-- Page Loads and File Size: Page builders will increase the size of your site and slow the backend.
-Use the cool stuff sparingly and disable unused modules in the settings area..
-Beaver Builder is pretty FAST! but be sure to use a caching plugin on all WordPress sites.
-Personally, I like WPRocket.
+- Page Loads and File Size: Page builders will increase the size of your site, slow the back end and front end.
+Use the cool stuff sparingly and disable unused modules.
+Beaver Builder is pretty FAST!
+Be sure to use a caching plugin on all WordPress sites and a FAST, OPTIMIZED server.

 - Responsive Design Not Perfect!
-You will often find yourself creating modules or rows specifically for large devices, tablets or small devices.
+You will often find yourself creating rows or columns specifically for large devices, tablets or small devices.